-The job outlook for radiologic technologists proves to be good with a projected growth of nine percent through 2028.
+The job outlook for radiologic technologists is good with a projected growth of approximately nine percent through 2028.
 These numbers anticipate increased medical care needs as the large Baby Boomer population continues to age.

-Becoming a radiologic technologist and maintaining your certifications requires a significant investment in education.
-This includes x-ray continuing education (CE).
+Becoming a radiologic technologist and maintaining your certifications requires an investment in education.
+This includes x-ray continuing education (CE) after you get certified.

-Keeping up on these requirements can feel overwhelming.
-Especially when you work full-time and have a family.
-Fortunately, you’ve got plenty of options when it comes to affordable online courses.
+The radiology continuing educationn requirements can feel overwhelming, especially when you work full-time and have a family.
+Fortunately, you have plenty of options when it comes to affordable and achievable online courses.

 Read on to learn more about continuing education in radiology and how to find the right program for you.